nickdesjardins/civalgo-punch/README.md

 - **Live Dashboard**: Supervisors can view a real-time list of workers currently on site
 - **Historical Records**: All check-in/out events are recorded and can be filtered by worker, date range, or both
 - **Real-time Updates**: Dashboard updates instantly when workers check in or out
+- **Emergency Activation**: Supervisors can activate an emergency button that alerts checked-in workers to leave immediately, while preventing workers who are checked out from checking in.
+This security feature enhances site safety during emergencies.

 ## How to Run the Project